Welcome to Turning the Tide

 Turning the Tide takes its inspiration and learning from effective nonviolent movements like those of Mohandas Gandhi, Martin Luther King, Dorothy Day, Greenham Women, environmental and economic justice movements, land rights nonviolent activists and many more.
 We offer workshops, speakers, resources, a journal and advice.

 We don't have a definition of nonviolence because we've learned it means different things to different people, but we use the following principles as the basis for our work:

-Turning the Tide is a programme of Quaker Peace and Social Witness (QPSW).
-QPSW works with and on behalf of the Religious Society of Friends in Britain [off-site link].
+Turning the Tide is a programme of Quaker Peace & Social Witness (QPSW).
+QPSW works with and on behalf of the Quakers in Britain [off-site link].